Ogre Battle: The March of the Black Queen: Development

 Ogre Battle was created by Yasumi Matsuno, who joined developer Quest Corporation in 1989; the company at the time had two development teams, one working on an action game at the time, and Matsuno ended up leading design for the second team.
 He began development on Ogre Battle in the summer of 1991.
 Wanting to make his mark in the company, he pitched a real-time tactical game, as these were uncommon in the Japanese gaming market at the time.
 Matsuno acted as the game's director and designer.
 The producer was Quest CEO Makoto Tokugawa.
 The less conventional gameplay approach was also meant to compete against Dragon Quest and Final Fantasy, which dominated the RPG market.
 Matsuno had never played a tactical game before this, but on staff recommendations played Nobunaga's Ambition to get a feel for the genre.
 Matsuno grew frustrated with the corporate structure of Quest during production on the game as it underwent restructuring and he had to take on the sole burden of reorganizing his team.

 Matsuno created Ogre Battle as the fifth chapter in a seven-chapter "Ogre Battle Saga".
 His design for the world had been with him since before joining Quest, and he added to it during his work on other titles before pitching Ogre Battle.
-The story was written as a simplistic high fantasy battle between good and evil with a demonic enemy and little backstory, a decision Matsuno regretted due to its unrealistic tone.
+The story was written as a high fantasy battle between good and evil, a decision Matsuno regretted as he felt the major roles of gods and demons made the setting too unrealistic for his liking.
 The central character names were recycled by Matsuno from the names he gave a party in the game Master of Monsters, which he had enjoyed playing.
 A challenge faced by the team was creating a 3D-like display on the limited SNES hardware.
 The angled perspective on battles was to contrast against the common first-person or overhead top-down views of other RPGs at the time.
 The graphics were handled by Hiroshi Minagawa and Akihiko Yoshida.
 Yoshida later described the game's character designs as "Disney-like".
 Ogre Battle was Yoshida's second title while working at Quest, having first done artwork for Musashi no Bōken.
 In addition to character art and sprite work, Yoshida also designed the cover art, a choice made to ensure high quality within budget.